AZ-0/Writeups/2023/fcsc/scfa-rsa-secure-dev/writeup.md

 > Vous voilà embauché chez Obiture et on vous demande maintenant de calculer une signature RSA avec un code résistant à une attaque par faute tout en gardant de bonnes performances.
 Vous devez résister à la fameuse attaque de Bellcore.

-Things get slightly more complicated: now, our RSA signature must be resistant to some fault attacks.
+Things get slightly more complicated: now, our RSA signature must resist against fault attacks.
-Of course the naive implementation above doesn't suffice.
+Of course, the naive implementation above doesn't suffice.
 ```yml
 >>> 2
 [*] Running attacks on your code when the machine is initialized without d.
 [!]
 Nope!
 Your code is not secure enough.
 ```

-What makes this chall harder is that we don't know what happens in `medium_attack`.
+What makes this chall harder is that we don't know what happens in `medium_attack`:
 ```py
 def medium(code):
     print("[*] Running attacks on your code when the machine is initialized without d.")